TronFortyTwo/sturmreader/README.md

 [![Donate](https://img.shields.io/badge/PayPal-Donate%20to%20Author-blue.svg)](https://www.paypal.me/emanuele42)
 [![OpenStore](https://img.shields.io/badge/Install%20from-OpenStore-000000.svg)](https://open-store.io/app/sturmreader.emanuelesorce)

-Ebook Reader for Ubuntu
+Ebook Reader for Linux
 =======================
+Sturm reader is an ebook reader for Linux.
+It's built now for Ubuntu Touch.
+It has features to style the book.
-Sturm reader is an ebook reader for Ubuntu.
-It's built on the the new Ubuntu Toolkit, so it works best on touch devices.
-It behaves resonably on the desktop, as well.
-It features full support for Epub files and preliminary support for CBZ and PDF files.
+It features full support for Epub and CBZ files and preliminary support for PDF files.

 It's a fork of Beru from Rschroll (http://rschroll.github.io/beru), thanks!